grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=10 (0x0A) - Below limit
-    VSCP_TYPE_INFORMATION_BELOW_LIMIT
-This indicates that the node has a condition that is below a configurable limit.
+    VSCP_TYPE_INFORMATION_BELOW_LIMITThis indicates that the node has a condition that is below a configurable limit.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |